kornia/kornia/docs/source/applications/image_augmentations.rst

 Kornia augmentations provides simple on-device augmentation framework with the support of various syntax sugars (e.g. return transformation matrix, inverse geometric transform).
-Therefore, we provide advanced augmentation container :py:class:`kornia.augmentation.ImageSequential` to ease the pain of building augmenation pipelines.
+Therefore, we provide advanced augmentation container :py:class:`~kornia.augmentation.AugmentationSequential` to ease the pain of building augmenation pipelines.
 This API would also provide predefined routines for automating the processing of masks, bounding boxes, and keypoints.

 .. code-block:: python